sanjanapatil8189-collab/orders_report-Looker_Dashboard/README.md

 ## Overview :
 This project showcases an interactive Orders Report Dashboard built using Google Looker Studio.
 The dashboard demonstrates data visualization and reporting through interactive charts, KPI cards, filters, and tables.

+## Dataset :
+The dashboard is built using a provided retail orders dataset containing transactional sales data.
+The dataset includes information related to customers, products, orders, shipping, and sales performance.

 ## Tool Used :
 - Google Looker Studio